avaneev/prvhash/README.md

 which is "encoded" into the mathematics from its inception.
-This poses an interesting and probably very questionable proposition: the "intelligent impulses" or even "human mind" itself (because a musician can understand these impulses) existed long before Big Band happened.
-This discovery is probably both the greatest discovery in the history of mankind, and the worst discovery as it poses very unnerving questions that touches religious grounds.
+This poses an interesting and probably very questionable proposition: the "intelligent impulses" or even "human mind" itself (because a musician can understand these impulses) existed long before Big Bang happened.
+This discovery is probably both the greatest discovery in the history of mankind, and the worst discovery as it poses very unnerving questions that touch religious grounds.

 ## Thanks ##